2014 Odesa clashes: ECHR ruling

-On 13 March, 2025, the European Court of Human Rights found Ukraine guilty of violating the article of the European Convention on Human Rights on the right to life, due to the inaction on 2 May 2014 which led to the deaths of 47 people.
+On 13 March 2025, the European Court of Human Rights issued a ruling in case "Vyacheslavova and Others v.
+Ukraine - State negligence in clashes between Maidan supporters and opponents in Odesa in May 2014", ECHR 072 (2025).
+The ruling found Ukraine guilty of violating the article of the European Convention on Human Rights on the right to life, due to the inaction on 2 May 2014 which led to the deaths of 47 people.
 The court ordered the Ukrainian state to pay €15,000 in compensation to the relatives of each of the victims, and €12,000 to three plaintiffs who survived but suffered serious burns, totaling €114,700.
-While the court emphasized that the events were partially caused by Russia's attempts to destabilize Ukraine, it ruled that Ukrainian authorities did not do enough to prevent the tragedy and failed to initiate and conduct an effective investigation into the events.
-The court emphasized it did not view the participants through a political lens and all of the plaintiffs blamed Ukraine for the inaction, regardless if their family members were part of the Pro- or Anti-Maidan protests.
-The court recognized that escalatory Russian disinformation and propaganda instigated the violence, and certain officials named in the lawsuit fled to Russia and gained citizenship there.
+The court emphasized that the events were partially caused by Russia's attempts to destabilize Ukraine, it ruled that Ukrainian authorities did not do enough to prevent the tragedy and failed to initiate and conduct an effective investigation into the events.
+The court emphasized it did not view the participants through a political lens and all of the plaintiffs blamed Ukraine for the inaction, regardless if their family members were part of the pro- or anti-Maidan protests.
+The court recognized that escalatory Russian disinformation and propaganda instigated the violence, and certain Ukrainian officials named in the lawsuit fled to Russia and gained citizenship there.
 Ukraine's Department of Justice said they will provide a comprehensive analysis of ECHR's findings and draw up an action plan for the implementation of the ruling.